 When users try to connect to a computer, Jump will automatically try to use the VPN interface to establish a direct connection between computers.
-For best performance make sure UDP packets are allowed over the VPN.
+For best performance make sure UDP packets are allowed between machines on ports 35384-35484.

 If it can't establish a direct connection via the VPN it may fallback to using the closest relay server which may affect performance.

 Can I use Jump Desktop Connect on computers without internet access?